France's campaigning 'Lady Gaza' rallies support for a one-state vision | The National

 Before her deportation in June, Ms Hassan cut an olive branch to carry back as a reminder of the land from which her grandparents were expelled during the Nakba, after the formation of Israel in 1948.

-Born stateless in a Palestinian refugee camp in Syria, Ms Hassan, who moved with her mother to France as a child.
+Born stateless in a Palestinian refugee camp in Syria, Ms Hassan moved with her mother to France as a child.
 She is often referred to as Syrian though she only holds French citizenship − a framing some see as an effort to erase her Palestinian identity.

 The olive branch memento now represents a personal triumph for Ms Hassan, who shed tears of rage when she failed to gain entry to Israel at age 18 having obtained French citizenship.
 Israeli security refused to let her on-board the plane at Charles de Gaulle Airport.
 She was not prominent at the time, though Israel often bars pro-Palestinians from travel.